 But I learned that I am not good at taking orders, not from lame-brained bosses or shop stewards.
 I learned that they like to abuse students as much as blacks and “guidos” just off the boat.
 We all got the crap jobs.
 And I learned how hard it is to spend eight hours a day ripping up my shoulders hauling steel reinforcing rods.

-The present administration is putatively pro labor.
+The Obama administration was putatively pro labor.
 The “stimulus package” was helpful but woefully insufficient and there is not the courage to at least triple it because the deficit decriers—who neither know nor care about the immense destruction that is being brought to many American families, costs that cannot be numericized in the budget—hold the day.

 So Labor Day has sort of a Memorial Day feeling now.
 Sort of like remembering and revering something that is dead and gone—the American Worker.
 If that is an apt characterization, there was no “enemy.”
 He was killed by friendly fire.